Experimental Design for Causal Effect Identification: Proofs

 \lemhedgehull* \begin{proof} By definition of hedge hull, all the hedges formed for $Q[S]$ are a subset of $Hhull(S)$.
 From Lemma \ref{lem: hitsetform}, $A^*\subseteq Hhull(S)$.
 The result now follows from Lemma \ref{lem: inside S}, which states that $A^*\cap S = \emptyset$. \end{proof}

-\lemhedgehullcorrect* \begin{proof} First note that every time that $F_2$ is always a subset of $F$ throughout the algorithm.
-Therefore, every time that $F_2\neq F$, at least one vertex is excluded from $F$.
-Hence, the while loop is performed at most $\vert V\vert$ times, and the algorithm ends.
-Inside every loop, two depth first searches are executed, one to find the connected component of $S$ in the edge-induced subgraph of $\mathcal{G}_{[F]}$ over its bidirected edges, and the other to find the ancestors of $S$ in $\mathcal{G}_{[F]}$.
+\lemhedgehullcorrect* \begin{proof} First note that $F_2$ is always a subset of $F$ throughout the algorithm.
+Therefore, every time that $F_2\neq F$, at least one vertex is excluded from $F$ to form $F_2$.
+Hence, the while loop is performed at most $\vert V\vert$ times, and the algorithm terminates.
+Inside every loop, two depth-first searches are executed, one to find the connected component of $S$ in the edge-induced subgraph of $\mathcal{G}_{[F]}$ over its bidirected edges, and the other to find the ancestors of $S$ in $\mathcal{G}_{[F]}$.
 DFS is quadratic-time in the worst case, i.e., each iteration runs in time $2\vert F\vert^2\leq2\vert V\vert^2$ in the worst case.
 Therefore, the algorithm ends in time $\mathcal{O}(\vert V\vert^3)$.

 Let $\Tilde{F}$ be the output of Algorithm \ref{alg: hedge hull}.
 Since in the last iteration $\Tilde{F}=F_1=F_2$, $\Tilde{F}$ is the set of ancestors of $S$ in $\mathcal{G}_{[\Tilde{F}]}$, and also $\mathcal{G}_{[\Tilde{F}]}$ is a c-component.
 By definition, $\Tilde{F}$ is a hedge formed for $Q[S]$ in $\mathcal{G}$, and therefore $\Tilde{F}\subseteq Hhull(S,\mathcal{G})$.
 Now suppose $F'$ is a hedge formed for $Q[S]$ in $\mathcal{G}$.
 It suffices to show that $F'\subseteq \Tilde{F}$.
 At the beginning of the algorithm, $F=V$, that is, $F'$ is included in $F$.
 At each iteration, since every vertex in $F'$ has a bidirected path to $S$ through only the vertices in $F'$, it also has a bidirected path to $S$ in every subgraph of $\mathcal{G}$ which includes $F'$.
 As a result, when constructing the connected component of $S$ in line 3 of Algorithm \ref{alg: hedge hull}, $F'\subseteq F_1$.
 Further, by definition of hedge, every vertex in $F'$ has a directed path to $S$ that goes through only vertices of $F'$.
 By the same argument, every vertex in $F'$ is included in $F_2$ in line 4.
 Therefore, $F'\subseteq \Tilde{F}$. \end{proof}